Welcome to WINGS!

 Thank goodness we didn’t tell the bumblebee.
 Had it known that it was impossible for it to fly, it might have never tried.
 If it had never tried, the experts would have been proven right!

-Dr. Bisa Batten Lewis, affectionately known as “Dr. Bisa”, is Founder and CEO of WINGS Curriculum and Ideal Early Learning, LLC – a national education consulting and training company.
+Dr. Bisa Batten Lewis, affectionately known as “Dr. Bisa”, is Founder and Managing Partner of WINGS Curriculum.
 She is a published author of education and parenting articles, college textbooks, children’s books and music.
 Working as an educator and administrator for over 25 years from preschools and Head Start to Teacher Education at the university level, Dr. Bisa is a diversely experienced education authority and renowned public speaker.

 Professing as a life goal to advocate for children, she is actively committed to upgrading the quality of education settings around the world.
 Dr. Bisa’s mantra is: “Die empty; the cemetery has no use for your potential.”